ginnypx1/Mad-Libs/README.md

 ** later versions of this game will offer alternate stories

-Check this project out at: ginnypx1.github.io/Mad-Libs
+Check this project out at: <a href="http://ginnypx1.github.io/Mad-Libs">http://ginnypx1.github.io/Mad-Libs</a>